 Unfortunately, the holidays are one of the most common times for house fires and accidents.
-From menorahs to Christmas trees, here are some helpful tips and best practices to protect your home from fires or disasters while you’re home for the holidays.
+Here are some helpful tips and best practices to protect your home from fires or disasters, from menorahs to Christmas trees while you’re home for the holidays.

-While cooking during the holiday season, there may be a lot of people in the house that you want to mingle with while you’re cooking.
-However, make sure you don’t leave the stove unattended for an extended time.
-Make sure all kitchen towels and grocery bags are away from the oven.
+- While cooking during the holiday season, there may be distractions such as house guests or family or friends’ calls.
+Make sure you don’t leave the stove unattended for an extended time and make sure all kitchen towels and grocery bags are away from the oven.